run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

     * Run:ai Supports Kubernetes [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/){target=_blank} if used.
 Pod Security Policy is deprecated and will be removed from Kubernetes (and Run:ai) with the introduction of Kubernetes 1.25.
 ### NVIDIA

+Run:ai supports NVIDIA GPU Operator version 1.9 and 22.9.0.
+The interim versions (1.10 and 1.11) have a documented issue as per the note below.

 !!!
 Important
     NVIDIA GPU Operator has a bug that affects metrics and scheduling.
 The bug affects NVIDIA GPU Operator versions 1.10 and 1.11 but does not exist in 1.9.
-We recommend using version 1.9 only.
 For more details see [NVIDIA bug report](https://github.com/NVIDIA/gpu-feature-discovery/issues/26){target=_blank}.

 === "On Prem"
     Follow the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank} to install the __NVIDIA GPU Operator__ version 1.9 or higher.